san02/R_GIS/Documentation/Kriging_Ord_Univ.md

 ###How to use
 ####Ordinary kriging
-In order to use this tool, select the Ordkrig script tool from the krig_tools.tbx toolbox in the ArcGIS environment.
+In order to use this tool, select the ComKriging script tool from the krig_tools.tbx toolbox in the ArcGIS environment.
 As you proceed, you will find this tool popped up as shown below in Figure:1.

 ![Figure:1.](https://github.com/san02/Images_GIS/blob/master/ordkrigtool.png)
 #####<p align="center">Figure:1.</p>